FTSE rallies on hopes of fiscal plan reversal | Business

 UK's main indexes jumped on Friday, on growing expectations that the UK government will announce a U-turn on elements of its 43-billion-pound package of unfunded tax cuts that sparked turmoil in financial markets over the past few weeks.

-The blue-chip FTSE 100 gained 1.4% by 0716 GMT, while the domestically focussed FTSE 250 added 1.5%, helping both indexes recoup a large part of their losses this week.
+The blue-chip FTSE 100 gained 0.9%, while the domestically focussed FTSE 250 added 0.9%.
+Both indexes have recouped a large part of their losses this week but remain on track to record their fourth weekly decline in five.
 The pound eased slightly, but held near a one-week peak, following news that British finance minister Kwasi Kwarteng left Washington early amid reports that Prime Minister Liz Truss is considering reversing more of her government's "mini-budget".

+"There is a sense of urgency in this move, and it would seem the market is optimistic that Kwarteng's dash through the airport suggests a dramatic reconciliation between stubborn existing policy and the U-turn investors have been waiting for," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.
+"If U-turns fail to materialise, or are deemed too small, we're likely to see an adverse reaction."

+However, futures point to a weak start for U.S. stocks on Friday, with investors nervously awaiting quarterly reports from big Wall Street banks.
+Among single stocks, International Distributions Services fell 13.7% after it said that unit Royal Mail could cut as many as 5,000 to 6,000 jobs by the end of August next year.

-Emerging markets-focussed investment group Ashmore gained 1.6% despite reporting an $8 billion fall in assets under management for the September quarter.
+Emerging markets-focussed investment group Ashmore dipped 2.6% after reporting an $8 billion fall in assets under management for the September quarter.
+Amigo Holdings Plc surged 37.6% after the sub-prime lender said it has received approval from Britain's financial regulator to return to lending under certain conditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)